okx/okexchain-docs/api/okc-oracle-api/oracle.md

-## 2.Feeds Available & Refresh Frequency
+## 2.Available Feeds & Refresh Frequency

 We collect data from trusted data source (OKX、Coinbase、Kraken、Coingecko、CoinMarketCap、CryptoCompare and so on) and publish it to our on-chain oracle smart contracts through a robust pipeline.